-The SENDCO is available to meet with you to discuss your child's progress or any concerns/worries you may have.
+The SENDCO is available to meet with you (via Teams or phone calls where possible) to discuss your child's progress or any concerns/worries you may have.

 When outside professionals come into school to assess your child, they will meet with you if possible.
 All write a report which is discussed with you with the person involved directly, or where this is not possible, in a report.
+This may be completed via Teams following Covid-19 RAs.
 The SENDCO will also arrange to meet with you to discuss any new assessments and ideas suggested by outside agencies for your child.